devop-sys/Netflix-Clone-Project/README.md

    Integrate SonarQube with your CI/CD pipeline.

-   Configure SonarQube to analyze code for quality and security issues
+   Configure SonarQube to analyze code for quality and security issues.